hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

 which includes backing up and restoring if necessary.

 _Vault Data_ is stored in PostgreSQL.
-As long as PostgreSQL has been restored successively by the user, the built-in restore mechanism will restore Vault operations in the event of a failure.
+As long as PostgreSQL has been restored successfully by the user, the built-in restore mechanism will restore Vault operations in the event of a failure.

 _Configuration Data_ for the installation is stored in Docker